Kyarigwo/gossamer/README.md

 gossamer - yet another Risc V forth like language

+## Next

+interpret now implemented in gossamer.
+Next:
+  redefine header.
+  add variable.
+  add constant.
+  add has >does ? or should this be before variable, constant, since they can be
+      written in these terms.

+  new header will also have a documentation pointer field, intially empty so I can add documentation to the words.

+  Add internal documentation.
+  Write wordlist in gossamer, and permit searching documentation.

+  Move to virt bare metal?

 ## Names

 Names are not obvious.
 I want to have a naming scheme that is consistent,